sebnitu/vrembem/packages/drawer/README.md

 `$modal-background` | `#424242` | Background color of modal screen.
 `$modal-background-alpha` | `0.8` | The alpha channel for the modal screen.

-### JavaScript Events

-- `drawer:opened` Emits when the drawer has opened.
-- `drawer:closed` Emits when the drawer has closed.
-- `drawer:breakpoint` Emits when the drawer has hit a breakpoint.
-- `drawer:toModal` Emits when the drawer is switched to it's modal state.
-- `drawer:toDefault` Emits when the drawer is switched to it's default state.

 ### JavaScript Options

 Key | Default | Description